The compulsion to fix the dysfunctional family:

 THE WOUNDER

 "Through a process of guided imagination, the all-accepting Jesus is imagined back into the memory of traumatic past events.
-Intensive prayer is offered for the Holy Spirit to be mystical revealer o problem area an the Healer"
+Intensive prayer is offered for the Holy Spirit to be a mystical revealer of problem areas and then a Healer"

-(Powlson) Secular Inner Healers woul substitute another important figure, in place of Jesus, as the all-accepting healer.
-Fo example, psycholog studen migh imagine Carl Rogers; a history buff might call up Abe Lincoln; a Buddhist would visualize Buddha.
+(Powlson).
+Secular Inner Healers would substitute another important figure, in place of Jesus, as the all-accepting healer.
+For example, a psychology student might imagine Carl Rogers; a history buff might call up Abe Lincoln; a Buddhist would visualize Buddha.
 The individual playing the part of the healer is not important; after all, this is taking place in our imagination, not in reality.
 What is important to Inner Healing is that you believe in the healing power of the person whom you are calling back into your past.
 It matters very little whether this healer is Jesus or Donald Trump, just as long as you have faith in this person.
 Another diagram by Powlson shows the process:

 A NEW ACTOR